Prarabda/Prarabda/README.md

-### 👋 Hey there, I’m Prarabda Singh Mahat
+# 👋 Hey there, I’m Prarabda Singh Mahat

-> I can fix your bugs in code and balance the balancesheet.
+> I can fix your bugs in code and balance the balance sheet.
-> From dynamic arrays to demand curves — I juggle DSA and economics like it's no big deal.
+> From dynamic arrays to demand curves — I juggle DSA and economics like it’s no big deal.
-> From Database to Business Management.
+> From databases to business management.
-> Tech?✔️ Check.
-Business? ✔️Check.
+> Tech? ✔️ Check.
+Business? ✔️ Check.
 Coffee?
+Brewing ☕
-Brewing☕ **(Because I’m a BBIS student @ Kathmandu University School of Management, obviously.)
+**(Because I’m a BBIS student at Kathmandu University School of Management, obviously.)**

-**
+---

-#### 👨‍💻 Who am I?
+## 👨‍💻 Who am I?

 A **business-tech hybrid** — think of me as someone who can:

-- Build a dashboard 📈 & Present a pitch 💬
+- Build a dashboard 📈 & present a pitch 💬
-- Design a website 🎨 And still explain why your business model won’t scale 🙃
+- Design a website 🎨 and still explain why your business model won’t scale 🙃
 - Write SQL queries and executive summaries — in the same hour
-- Debug code *and* your team’s group chat dynamics.
+- Debug code *and* your team’s group chat dynamics
 - Turn a messy dataset into a business insight (or at least a good-looking chart)
-- Say things like "agile", "ROI", and "MVP" — and actually mean them👓
+- Say things like "agile", "ROI", and "MVP" — and actually mean them 👓

-**I blend tech skills with strategic thinking, and throw in event management, storytelling, and a little chaos coordination on the side.
+**I blend tech skills with strategic thinking, and throw in event management, storytelling, and a little chaos coordination on the side.**

-**
+---

 ## 🏢 Roles & Leadership Positions

-### 🔧 Student Organizations**
+### 🔧 Student Organizations
-- 🧠 Information System Club – Club Coordinator (Club Head) → Spearheaded multi-event planning, budgeting, and team management.
+- 🧠 **Information System Club** – *Club Coordinator (Club Head)*
+  → Spearheaded multi-event planning, budgeting, and team management.

-- 🌍 Hult Prize OnCampus – Deputy Campus Director → Led the execution of the Hult Prize challenge, mentoring 40+ student teams.
+- 🌍 **Hult Prize OnCampus** – *Deputy Campus Director*
+  → Led the execution of the Hult Prize challenge, mentoring 40+ student teams.

-- 💼 TEDxKathmanduUniversity – Director of Corporate Relationships → Secured partnerships and sponsorships to support an impactful TEDx experience.
+- 💼 **TEDxKathmanduUniversity** – *Director of Corporate Relationships*
+  → Secured partnerships and sponsorships to support an impactful TEDx experience.

-- 👥 Society of Business Information Systems Students – Executive Member
+- 👥 **Society of Business Information Systems Students** – *Executive Member*

-### 🔧 External Organizations**
+### 🔧 External Organizations
- -  Nepal Teen Leader-Commette Member
+- 🌟 **Nepal Teen Leader** – *Committee Member*

+---

 ## 🎯 Events I've Planned, Led, or Executed